aniketshedge/tds-project-2-quiz-answer-machine/README.md

    - opens the page with Playwright,
    - waits for network to be idle,
    - gets the page text,
-   - takes a full-page screenshot.
+   - takes a full-page screenshot,
+   - discovers media and data links (such as audio elements and CSV downloads).
 5. `LlmClient.plan_and_code` in `agent/llm.py`:
-   - sends the page text (and history of previous errors) to the LLM,
+   - sends the page text plus any extracted audio transcripts and data-resource hints (and history of previous errors) to the LLM,
    - asks it to generate Python code that prints the answer.
 6. `SandboxExecutor.run` in `tools/sandbox.py`:
    - runs the generated code using `python -c ...`,